isaganiesteron/claude-agent-starter/README.md

 ## What This Is

-This template gives you a pre-wired foundation so you can focus on defining your agent's identity and purpose rather than building the infrastructure from scratch.
-Every agent you build starts here and gets specialized through the CLAUDE.md and custom skills you add.
+This is a GitHub template repository.
+Every new agent you build starts from here — one click to create, then specialize it for its purpose.
+No setup from scratch, no copy-pasting files.
+Just clone, onboard, and go.

 ## Folder Structure